Vienna to Dubrovnik

 • Tatra Mountains - Tatranska Lomnica Gondola

-• Kopacki Rit NP- guided tour
+• Kopacki Rit NP- orientation walk

 • Belgrade - City Tour with Local Guide